Sidi Slimane, Morocco

 The city recorded a population of 92,989 in the 2014 Moroccan census, up from 78,060 inhabitants in 2004.

 The economy is mainly focused on agriculture.
-Its population is mostly of rural migrants, of which Yassine (AKA Zghayba) occupies their needs through major conventions of labor.
+The population consists mainly of rural migrants.
 The society is still plagued with major problems such as illiteracy, unemployment and slums.
 Sidi Slimane is mostly renowned for its quality citrus products.
-It has three high schools, a public library, a downtown called "filaj" (village in French) and a local stadium.
+It has three high schools, a public library, a downtown called "filaj" (village in French) and a local stadium called "hassania" (الحسنية in Arabic).

 Sidi Slimane is home to a Moroccan Air Force base, Sidi Slimane Air Base.

 It lies on the main railway line from Tanger to Oujda.